St. Tammany Parish gives green light to tax exemption applicants

 The St. Tammany Parish Council discussion, by contrast, was not contentious.
 The Finance Committee, which met Monday, had grilled Diversified Foods about the safety of its operations, with members pointing out that an ammonia leak in 2015 had shut down Interstate 12 for six hours.

-Councilman Jerry Binder said that council members have heard that the program that the Legislature might take steps to change the program again.
+Councilman Jerry Binder said that council members have heard that the Legislature might take steps to change the program again.

 Chris Masingill, chief executive officer of the St. Tammany Economic Development District, replied that the council should hang tight and wait to see what will happen.
 "It would take a lot to remove the local piece," he said.